-- 1. Apply the basic principles, models, and algorithms of NLP and CV to model, and solve problems. - 2.
-Demonstrate awareness and a fundamental understanding of various applications of NLP, CV and IoT techniques. - 3.
-Comprehend the advancements in machine learning techniques. - 4.
+- 1. Apply the basic principles, models, and algorithms of NLP and CV for problem solving. - 2.
+Apply NLP and CV techniques in the real time problems - 3.
+Comprehend the advancements in machine learning techniques in NLP, CV and IoT. - 4.
 Acquire knowledge to apply open source libraries of NLP and CV for solving real life problems.